brunogaldos/Policy_AIX/README.md

 - **Controller:** `LiveResearchChatController.liveResearchChat()` receives the request
 - **Bot Instantiation:** `LiveResearchChatBot` is created and linked to WebSocket client
 - **WebSocket Lookup:** Bot uses `wsClientId` to stream results to frontend

+## 3. Frontned Processing
+- `Resource watch`: Webpage with datasets from different topics

 ## 4. Research Pipeline (Sequential)